- Application number

 Goods and services

 The goods and services field contains all the goods and services associated with a trademark.
-When you use this field, you should know that the goods and services are shown in the official language in which they were submitted.
+The goods and services are shown in the official language in which they were submitted.
 Therefore, you may want to look up the same goods and services in both official languages (English and French).

-Sometimes an applicant has to disclaim the right to the exclusive use of one or more unregistrable parts of a trademark.
-This field allows you to search disclaimed subject matter on the database.
-Depending on how the disclaimer statement is worded, some trademarks that have disclaimed matter may not be found.
+Sometimes an applicant has disclaimed the right to the exclusive use of one or more unregistrable parts of a trademark.
+This field allows you to search disclaimed subject matter.

-For example, when you are searching for marks in which the word “ultra” has been disclaimed, and you input the word “ultra” in this field, you will find trademarks for which the word “ultra” has been specifically disclaimed.
-You will not hit the marks that include the word “ultra” for which the disclaimer statement reads as follows: “The applicant disclaims the right to the exclusive use of All The Reading Matter apart from the trademark”, and other similar disclaimers.
+For example, when you are searching for trademarks in which the word “ultra” has been disclaimed, and you input the word “ultra” in this field, you will find trademarks for which the word “ultra” has been specifically disclaimed.
+You will not find trademarks that include the word “ultra” for which the disclaimer statement reads as follows: “The applicant disclaims the right to the exclusive use of all of the reading matter apart from the trademark” and other similar disclaimers.